SMHendryx/DataVizInRTutorial/readMe.md

 DataVizInR.R is a script to make plots with ggplot2 using built-in R data

 The other scripts use the web-scraped data included here.
+Stock data scraped using getStockData.py.

 Example graphical output:
 ![interactive plotly example](Example Interactive Graphic.png)